Student life coaches

 Support Services by Student Life Coaches

-The support services available at the Student Life Coach service desks started in line with the 2016 launch of Tokyo Tech’s new education system, and are aimed to help undergraduate students, especially in their first year, to understand the Tokyo Tech curriculum and swiftly adapt to academic life, and pursue their studies on their own.
+The support services available at the Student Life Coach service desks started in line with the 2016 launch of (then) Tokyo Tech’s new education system, and are aimed to help undergraduate students, especially in their first year, to understand the Tokyo Tech curriculum at the time and swiftly adapt to academic life, and pursue their studies on their own.

 Tokyo Tech introduced a new education system in 2016, aiming to grow individuals capable to learn and think for themselves.
 The new system is designed to encourage students to independently set and pursue their goals, and eventually become able to contribute to a global society.
 We expect our students to learn that technology and research is fun and profound, and plays a vital role in changing and shaping society.